 TIP: Earn perks like money-off coupons for paying on time with Afterpay’s reward program.

-2. Klarna lets you delay payments to any online store with their ‘Ghost Card’.
+2. Klarna lets you buy now and pay later to any online store with their ‘Ghost Card’.

 Retailers like Macy’s started accepting Klarna as a payment option at Macys.com, and it’s got people asking, “What is Klarna?” and “How does Klarna work?”